/images/resources/architect/ai-agents/ai-agents-enterprise.png

 Enterprise AI use cases operate on customer or corporate resources, so must execute more accurately than basic AI.
 In particular, you must ensure that identities, user attributes, money and other sensitive resources are handled correctly and safely.
 You must therefore understand how to safely expose enterprise data to AI agents.

 MCP authorization is an OAuth Profile that can use many security standards.
-You apply end-to-end security to authenticate users, authenticate AI agents, implement human approvals and return short-lived least-privilege HTTP credentials to AI agents, with which the agent can access APIs.
+You apply end-to-end security to authenticate users, authenticate AI agents, implement human approvals and return short-lived least-privilege HTTP credentials to AI agents, with which the agent can securely access MCP servers, APIs and other agents.

 Access Token Design is Critical